melka/usb2812/README.md

 Hardware
 --------

-All you need for this project:  An ATMega32u2 with a USB port attached to it, and a string of WS2812's hooked up to PORTD.3.
+All you need for this project:  An ATMega32u4 with a USB port attached to it ([Sparkfun's Pro Micro](https://www.sparkfun.com/products/12640), [Teensy 2.0](https://www.pjrc.com/store/teensy.html)), and a string of WS2812's hooked up to PORTD.3.

 How to talk to the AVR?